wantafanta/purple/README.md

 sudo bash redteam.sh
 `

-Press enter a few times, choose yes and click next, next etc
+Press enter a few times, choose yes, next ctrl+c etc

 All tools where possible run in a virtual environment using pipenv.